 In 1981, Diana married Prince Charles.
-Diana was 13 years the junior, at an age of just 20, Charles by contrast was 33 at the time of the wedding.
+Diana was 13 years the junior, aged just 20 – Charles by contrast was 33 at the time of the wedding.
 The general public soon warmed to the innocence and beauty of Princess Diana, and the wedding was watched by over 1 billion people world wide.
 During their marriage they had two sons, Prince William and Prince Harry.
 However, in the mid 1980s, strains started to appear in the marriage, and under much publicity the marriage broke up leading to a divorce in 1992.
 During this period Diana is said to have suffered various health problems such as bulimia and depression.

 Despite the pervasive press intrusions into her private life, Diana remained very popular because people could identify with her.
 Her hands on approach to charity work gave the impression of a new type of Royal, who was no longer so remote.

 Diana died on 31st August, 1997, in a car crash involving Dodi Al-Fayed. (see last moments of Princess Diana) It was said they were being chased by paparazzi at the time the fatal accident.
 Although, the inquest noted that the driver was also under the influence of drugs and drink.
-Controversy still surrounds her death, with a further inquest still underway.(3) The death of Diana had a profound impact on the British public and those in other countries.
-It led to an unprecedented outpouring of grief and sympathy, for a person people had taken into their hearts.
+Controversy still surrounds her death, with inquests failing to satisfy all parties.
+The death of Diana had a profound impact on the British public and those in other countries.
+It led to an unprecedented outpouring of grief and sympathy.
 Over 1 million bouquets of flowers were laid at Buckingham Palace.
 Her funeral was watched by countless millions around the world.
 Her final resting place was her family home of Althorp.